-Law enforcement personnel may detain any person they feel is a danger to themselves or others and to transport them for evaluation to a treatment facility recognized by the Department of Mental Health to provide civil involuntary detention services.
+Law enforcement personnel may detain any person they feel is a danger to themselves or others and transport them for evaluation to a treatment facility recognized by the Department of Mental Health to provide civil involuntary detention services.

 A mental health professional such as a psychiatrist, licensed physician, psychiatric resident, psychologist, nurse or social worker, licensed professional counselor, or a qualified addiction specialist assess the individual and makes a recommendation regarding any treatment needs.

 The treatment facility holds the person up to 96 hours for the initial assessment, and may then request a formal court hearing if they determine further detention and treatment are necessary.

 During the hearing, the person being evaluated for involuntary commitment is entitled to legal representation.
 If they cannot pay for an attorney, the court will appoint one.
 After lawyers present the evidence, the judge decides whether commitment is in the person’s best interest.

 The judge may order continued detention for 21 days for evaluation and treatment.
 The judge may extend this period for an additional 90 days, up to one year.